openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/lti/lti_address_content.rst

 #.
 In your browser, enter the URL for the course structure API.

-   For example, to access the course structure API for the edX Demo course on Edge, you enter this URL.
+   For example, to access the course structure API for the edX Demo course, you enter this URL.

    ``https://edge.edx.org/api/course_structure/v0/course_structures/course-v1:edX+DemoX+Demo_Course``